Skip to main content

 Simply copy the provided command and paste it into your terminal.
 The script handles everything automatically.

-Why this is recommended — The one-click install eliminates manual steps by combining installation, authentication, and MCP configuration in a single command.
-It also detects which AI coding agents you have installed and configures them automatically.
+Why this is recommended — The one-click install eliminates manual steps by combining installation and authentication in a single command.

 Alternative: npm Package